warith-harchaoui/sftp-helper/README.md

 [![logo](logo.png)](https://harchaoui.org/warith/ai-helpers)

-SFTP Helper is a Python libraty that provides utility function for working with SFTP servers
+SFTP Helper is a Python library that provides utility function for working with SFTP servers once you specified your SSH Key Credentials.

 # Installation